Skip to content

 At this point, most people have heard about the MV Hondius, an Oceanwide Expeditions cruise ship that has recently tied to residents across the globe being strictly monitored for hantavirus.

-As of this morning, May 11, 2026, seven people have been confirmed to have hantavirus, with two others are suspected, according to the World Health Organization (WHO).
+As of May 27, 2026, 13 people have been confirmed to have hantavirus, including three deaths, the latest occurring on May 2, according to the World Health Organization (WHO).

 While it is easy to panic, considering the recent COVID-19 global pandemic, there are many ways to keep your customers at ease as this story develops throughout the news cycle.